ideal-lab5/Grants-Program/applications/iris_followup.md

 ## Development Status :open_book:

 As stated earlier in the [prior work](#prior-work) section, we have delivered the three milestones detailed as part of the intiial Iris grant proposal.
-Additionally, we have also synced the Iris repository with the latest substrate master branch as well as have upgraded to use the latest rust-ipfs version (see here: TODO).
+Additionally, we have also synced the Iris repository with the latest substrate master branch as well as have upgraded to use the latest rust-ipfs version (see here: [d9e14294c89abd2c085e91d8312041245b5d3b35](https://github.com/ideal-lab5/substrate/commit/d9e14294c89abd2c085e91d8312041245b5d3b35)).

 ## Development Roadmap :nut_and_bolt: